PiotrSwietek/MC-Guys/Protocol.md

 The next step is the updating of the unloiot software.
 Then we expaned the harddisk in the raspi-config.

-we copied the system_template and renamed it to onboard_blinker.
-Then we connected the ESP8266 and flashed it with the ulno software with the initialize command.
-Now we could control the led through WIFI with the console command.
-Now we can turn on the LED with the command onboardled onboardled.init(Pin.OUT) And turn it off with onboardled.on
-(The commands are inversed)

-Then we created a new output port for simple led.
-The used name will be appended to MQTT topic and a set appended to send commands to.
-Command: d("led", "blue", onboardled)

-now we can turn off the led through MQTT with the command: mqtt_send_onboard_blinker/blue/set on

 ## IoT Nodes